25Ericcheong/go-fundamentals/README.md

 ### Context

 - Used to manage long-running processes.
 We need to be able to handle a long process that could get cancelled unexpectingly.
+- Important to derive contexts so that cancellations are propagated throughout call stack for given request.

 ## About Tests